THE OLD SCHOOL PRESS

 In this chapter, Dickens describes his visit to La Serenissima as if remembering a dream that happened between two other, more prosaic stops on his tour.
 'In the luxurious wonder of so rare a dream, I took but little heed of time, and had but little understanding of its flight.
 But there were days and nights in it; and when the sun was high, and when the rays of lamps were crooked in the running water, I was still afloat, I thought: plashing the slippery walls and houses with the cleavings of the tide, as my black boat, borne upon it, skimmed along the streets.'

-The text has been set automatically from the digital copy by Harry McIntosh at Speedspools in 12pt Poliphilus.
-Poliphilus is a type based closely on that cut by Francesco Griffo and used for Aldus Manutius's Hypnerotomachia Poliphili, published in Venice in 1499.
-The text has been printed on a dampened hand-made paper from the Carteria Amatruda in Amalfi, a stock of which I bought from Christopher Skelton's estate some years back.
-Complementing that are end-papers of Magnani Firenze, another Italian hand-made.
+I had the text set automatically from the digital copy in 12pt Poliphilus by Harry McIntosh at Speedspools.
+Poliphilus is a type based closely on that cut by Francesco Griffo and used for Aldus Manutius's Hypnerotomachia Poliphili which was published in Venice in 1499.
+I printed the text on a dampened hand-made paper from Cartiera Amatruda in Amalfi, a stock of which I bought from Christopher Skelton's estate some years back.
+Complementing that are end-papers of a burgundy-coloured Magnani Firenze, another Italian hand-made.
 The book consists of a single section of 16pp sewn into boards.
-The front cover carries a photograph, digitally manipulated, that I took on a rather misty day from Dorsoduro, towards San Giorgio, though the latter was not to be seen.
+The front cover carries a photograph, digitally manipulated, that I took on a rather misty day from Dorsoduro, towards San Giorgio, though the latter was not to be seen through the mist.
 The edition is 135 copies.
-The price is £36 (€42, US$70).
+The price is £36.
+(ISBN 978-1-899933-25-9)

 Jump of the Manta Ray